 Probably the very first machine operation in history, turning simply involves clamping a workpiece firmly onto a rotating plate or mandrel.
 As the workpiece spins, the cutting tool is held against it in a fixture mounted on a moving slide.
 The slide can be moved up and down the length of the workpiece, as well as closer to or away from the center line.
-This simple action is ideal for removing large amounts of material quickly.
+These simple machining techniques are ideal for removing large amounts of material quickly.
 In addition, a drill bit mounted on the tailstock can bore precise holes down the centerline of the workpiece.

 Lathes are used to make concentric shapes on the outer circumference of a round part.
 Slots, ring grooves, stepped shoulders, internal and external threads, cylinders and shafts – many round or circular features are made on a lathe.
 They are also able to produce characteristically smooth and uniform surface finishes.

 Milling differs fundamentally from turning in that the workpiece is held stationary and the cutting tool rotates on a spindle.
 The workpiece is usually held horizontally in a machine vise, mounted on a table that moves in the X and Y directions.
 The spindle holds a variety of cutting tools and moves in the X, Y and Z axes.

 Although a mill can also drill holes and bores, it excels at removing stock from more complex and asymmetrical parts.
 Mills are used to make square/flat faces, notches, chamfers, channels, profiles, keyways and other features that depend on precisely cut angles.
 Together, milling and turning are responsible for the majority of CNC machine tool operations.